alexismreyes/gigranger.com/README.md

 ## gigranger.com - A Employment Platform🧑‍💼

-A full-featured job portal application that allows recruiters to post and manage job listings, and job seekers to find, apply, and track job applications.
+A full-featured job portal application that allows recruiters to post and manage job listings, and job seekers to find, apply, and track job applications, it also allows chat communication between them.
 This project showcases real-world features such as authentication, role-based access, file uploads, filtering, email notifications, and application history tracking — built with production-ready technologies.

 ## 📌 Disclaimer

 This app began as a personal initiative to practice and explore full-stack development concepts using modern tools like React, Node.js, MySQL, and AWS.
 While it may not follow a single strict standard across all components — for instance, some forms use Dialogs while others use Formik, and error handling varies between Axios responses and `console.error` — this was intentional.

 The goal has always been to build a progressively enhanced application while experimenting with different patterns, tools, and technologies.
-As it evolved, I incorporated more real-world features such as file uploads, email notifications, role-based access control, protected routes, and application history.
+As it evolved, I incorporated more real-world features such as file uploads, email notifications, realtime chat, role-based access control, protected routes, and application history.

-It is not yet fully optimized nor finalized, and I plan to continue improving it with technologies like RabbitMQ, WebSockets, and more advanced backend patterns.
+I plan to continue improving it with technologies like RabbitMQ, Docker Containerization, and more advanced patterns.
 This app is meant to be a learning-driven, functional foundation of a job portal, reflecting growth, curiosity, and hands-on problem solving.

 So don’t judge it by perfection 😄